 While Asheville is a popular spot year-round, many head there in fall to watch the leaves change.
-Nestled in the Blue Ridge Mountains, autumn is a truly beautiful time of the year, but June's temperatures are pretty moderate for the American South, with highs in around 80 degrees Fahrenheit (26 degrees Celsius) and cooler, pleasant nights.
+Nestled in the Blue Ridge Mountains, autumn is a truly beautiful time of the year, but June's temperatures are pretty moderate for the American South, with highs around 80 degrees Fahrenheit (26 degrees Celsius) and cooler, pleasant nights.
 Hiking is still comfortable this time of year -- especially if you're near water or under tree cover.
-And, of course, there are lots to be eaten and drunk here.
+And, of course, there is a lot to be eaten and drunk here.
 Asheville is known for being a beer city.
-The city has 26 craft breweries, and about 60 in the greater region and craft beer giants such as Sierra Nevada and New Belgium have set up shop here.
+The city has 26 craft breweries, with about 60 in the greater region, and craft beer giants such as Sierra Nevada and New Belgium have set up shop here.

 Are you ready to whet your whistle?
 If having this many drinking options seems a bit daunting, here's a good place to start: